fossasia/susi.ai/README.md

 * **Step 6:** Follow the prompts and provide an e-mail address and a password.
 * **Step 7:** Go to the URL that appears after the above process is finished, and provide this link in the PR for testing your changes.

+Still having problems?
+Watch this video to clear your doubts [How to setup SUSI server with surge](https://www.youtube.com/watch?v=vM9cD1pHMDQ&t=240s)

 ## Speech Recognition and Synthesis